SEO

 Special cases

-For example, users coming from the Germany territory and they might speak Dutch or German.
+For example, users coming from the Germany territory that might speak Dutch or German.

 The goal is to cover both possibilities and use our both domains accordingly.
 For the German